Stochastic Entanglement of Deterministic Origami Tentacles For Robust Robotic Grasping: Deterministic Deformation Programming of Single Tentacles

 \subsection{Single Tentacle Deformation Mechanics}

 To understand the underlying physics of the three-dimensional tentacle behaviors and \textit{quantitatively} map the origami design to deformation output, we derive a first-principle mechanics model.
-Since deformation of a single tentacle is driven by folding at each crease as the tendon that runs along the length of the tentacle is retracted, we start the mechanics-based model by determining the equilibrium configuration of individual folds under a specified level of tendon contraction.
+Since deformation of a single tentacle is driven by folding at each crease as the tendon that runs along the length of the tentacle is retracted, we first determine the equilibrium configuration of individual folds under a specified level of tendon contraction by performing a series of force-balances along the tentacle.

 Following established rigid-origami modeling approaches \cite{tachi2009simulation}, we describe the tentacle as a kinematic chain of rigid polygonal plates connected by revolute ``hinges'' along the crease lines (Figure~\ref{fig:single}c), with each crease hinge modeled as a linear torsional spring that produces a torque $\tau_i$ at the crease (see Methods).
 A force balance on a tentacle's elementary unit---spanning three hole locations $h_{i-1}$ to $h_{i+1}$ and containing two creases $c_i$ and $c_{i+1}$ (Figure~\ref{fig:single}c)---reveals equilibrium is achieved when the normal forces developed by creases $c_i$ and $c_{i+1}$ are of equal magnitude ($F_i-F_{i+1}=0$).
 The resulting distribution of folding angles is found to be a function of the hole-spacing pattern $d_i$ and local ribbon width $w_i$ via $\phi_i = kd_i/w_i$, where $k$ is a global scaling constant that enforces the overall tendon actuation length.
 As a result, the model predicts that short-edge joints and wider segments yield less folding, while long-edge joints and skinnier segments fold more.
 With this model, the full set of folding angles $\{\phi_i | i=1..N\}$ can be found for a given level of tendon actuation, so we can reconstruct a forward-kinematic chain of rigid trapezoidal facets to simulate the overall tentacle shape (see Methods and SI for full details).
 Net 3D bending and twisting of the tentacle then emerges due to the tendon alternating between holes on opposite sides of the ribbon, which induces unequal folding across neighboring joints depending on the hole pattern.